JackPotat0/jackpotat0.github.io/docs/game.md

 Best Tracks: Believe It!, Possibility Flaps, Morimiya is Okay!

 #### Paper Mario: The Thousand Year Door (GC)
 Maybe I am not built for Mario games.
 The humour just fell flat on me and the story is already so simple as it is, there is not a lot to hook me in terms of story/characters.
-The music style just did not grab me, maybe is its instrumentation or composition i dont know, but it is not bad by all means.
+The music style just did not grab me, maybe is its instrumentation or composition i don't know, but it is not bad by all means.
 The battle theme really grew on me.
 The great thing is the combat which is the reason I completed this game.
 For dungeon design, there are a lot of sections relying on constant backtracking without the connectivity Zelda games offer and it can be mildly infuriating.
 And who the heck decided to add the realtime 30s minigame.
 I actually kind of enjoyed the Princess Peach sections, and this is where I realized Nintendo would have written princess characters for around 10 years when this game was released.

 I am just glad the existence of this game inspired the great game that is Bug Fables (perhaps referenced TTYD a bit too much, such as most basic field/combat skills, RBGY items, tournament arc and many more).
 Other than the less puzzle filled dungeon design and a smaller world, BF improved and polished everything else compared to TTYD.